Institute of Mathematical Problems of Biology: Specialized research projects

-Teaching and social activities

-On the basis of the institute, the mathematical faculty of the Pushchino University was founded in 1994.

-Starting from 2006, every two years Institute holds a conference "Mathematical Biology and Bioinformatics".

 History

 Milestones

 The Institute of Mathematical Problems of Biology RAS (IMPB RAS) was founded in 1972.
 When organized, the Institute received the name of the Research Computing Centre (RCC) of the USSR Academy of Sciences.
 In 1992 the Research Computing Centre was reorganized into the Institute of Mathematical Problems of Biology RAS.

 As a result of the reorganization in RAS of 2015–16 IMPB has become a branch of KIAM since 15 February 2016.